 With both my oldest kids, the morning of Day 2 was hardest.
 It was a little like Groundhog’s Day and just a repeat of what we’d done the day before… some hits, some misses.

 It was a little more fatiguing on me because I’m doing a lot of parenting during this – there’s no time to sit and breathe.
+With my oldest, I had a 3 month old hanging off of me, with my middle, I had a 3 year old and a 3 month old… potty training my third born without a baby was a foreign concept!

 But we kept trucking.
 I kept the faith.
 I wanted to see the first 72 hours all the way through with total commitment.